 Photo Opportunities are Everywhere!

 Did I mention that the ice sculptors are so good at what they do that you literally feel transported into the fictional land being portrayed?
 Don’t forget to bring your camera because you will absolutely want to take a ton of photos.

 One of the highlights of ICE! are the gigantic ice slides.
 Very slick, but so much fun.
-I even rode down the slide with Sweet Pea in my lap one year.
 There are slides for kids as well as older kids and adults.